LuisAaronNietoCruz/Exam2_Dynamic-Systems/README.md

 It is intended to make a fractal similar to the triangle seen in class but with a square with L=1 and each iteration L = L/3.

 ## Methodology
-Reasoning to be followed to solve the problem
+First try to make a function (square) to define a square, then draw squares on each of its sides and at the end use another function (fractal) for recursion.

 ## Requirements